meteorlxy/configs/packages/eslint-config-prettier-typescript/README.md

-# ESLint Config for Typescript with Prettier
+# ESLint Config for TypeScript with Prettier

 ## Install